apmckinlay/natureapp/insects/azurebut.md

 location: [bc,ab,sk,mb]
 habitat: [forest,urban,wetland]
 ---
-Spring Azure butterflies can be spotted in **early spring** (April to mid-June).
-They are small butterflies (1-1.5 in wingspan).
-The upper surface of their **wings** is blue with a black border (much more noticeable on the females) while the under surface is gray-white with faded black dots.

-Spring Azure can be found in **open woodlands**, forest edges, woody marshes, and urban gardens across most of Canada and the United States.
+Blue Azure butterflies can be found in almost all parts of North America apart from the Arctic.
+There are many different species of these small butterflies (1 - 1.5 in) that can be found in **open woodlands**, **urban gardens** and **parks**, or **marshy areas**.

+When the Azure are flying, you see the light blue upper surface of their wings.
+When they are perched, you see the bottom of their wings, which is gray.

-Spring Azure lay their eggs on the flower buds of woody shrubs and trees, such as Dogwood, Cherry, and Viburnum.
+Azure butterfly lay their eggs on shrubs.
 The **caterpillars**, usually green, eat the flowers and developing fruit.

-Spring Azure are part of a larger family of Azure butterflies, such as the Summer Azure, but are the first to appear in the spring.
+After a winter hibernation, the butterflies emerge from their chrysalids.
+Different species emerge at different times.
+The Spring Azure is the first to appear in April to mid-June while you'll spot Summer Azure in July.

 **Did you know?** The caterpillars of blue butterflies are often tended by ants who provide some protection in return for eating a sweet liquid secreted by the caterpillars.